rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 !!! warning "**Textual criticism** that yields wild speculations based on no evidence is likely pointing towards heresy."

-To be clear, there is no evidence and only a modern interpretation of Isaiah to back the notion that there were multiple authors.
+To be clear, there is no evidence and only a modern interpretation of Isaiah to back the notion of multiple authors.
 The argument is essentially that the "tone" of the earlier sections of Isaiah are different than the later sections, which doesn't hold up under scrutiny as earlier sections of Isaiah also use the same prophetic tone, such as in Isaiah 6.
 And this theory also suggests that because Isaiah 40-55 speaks specifically about exile in Babylon, it must have been written during that exile.
-However this assumes that all of the chapters after Isaiah 39 were written to an audience in exile under Babylon.
+However this assumes that all of the chapters after Isaiah 39 were written exclusively to an audience in exile under Babylon.

 However, Isaiah 53 makes a clear prophecy with a unique "tone" that is clearly referring to Christ, and it refers to Christ as if those events had already happened.